• State Regulations in Oklahoma

 New Vehicle Sales

-First and foremost, do your car, truck, motor home, and motorcycle-buying homework.
+First and foremost, research your car, truck, motor home, and motorcycle-buying.
 Decide what make and model vehicle you want and need.
 If you want a sports car, read up on the latest releases and shop around on the Internet for prices.
 If you have a family and use your vehicle to carry passengers regularly, check out minivans or SUVs.

 In this era of rising fuel prices, you might want to take economy into consideration, especially if you drive long distances or commute to and from the office.